t-regx/t-regx.github.io/docs/introduction.md

 ---

 There are two ways of instantiating a pattern for T-Regx.
-Each of them accepts an [undelimitered](delimiters.md) pattern as first argument and optional flags as a second argument.
+Each of them accepts an [undelimitered](delimiters.md) pattern as the first argument and optional flags as the second argument.

 ## Entry points